Eccentricity Confound in EEG-based Visual Attention Decoding from Gaze-Fixated Neural Tracking of Motion in Natural Videos: Methods

 Two types of correlation analyses were performed: (1) stimulus-response correlation between EEG and video stimuli within each individual participant using canonical correlation analysis (CCA) \cite{yao2024identifying}, and (2) inter-subject correlation of EEG responses across participants using correlated component analysis (CorrCA) \cite{dmochowski2012correlated}.
 For completeness, we briefly summarize both methods here.

 Denote the EEG signals as $\mathbf X \in \mathbb R^{T\times D_x}$ and video stimuli as $\mathbf Y \in \mathbb R^{T\times D_y}$, where $T$ is the number of samples, $D_x$ is the number of EEG channels, and $D_y$ is the dimension of the video features.
 In our case $D_x=64$ as we collected $64$-channel EEG, and $D_y=1$ as we used the $1$-dimensional object-based optical flow feature.
 However, these dimensions were expanded by adding time-lagged copies of the signals, enabling a data-driven temporal alignment between the two modalities and realizing a data-driven finite impulse response filtering that suppresses irrelevant frequency bands.
-Specifically, including $L_x-1$ time lags for an EEG sample $\mathbf x(t)=[x_1(t),...,x_{D_x}(t)]\in \mathbb R^{1 \times D_x}$ yields the extended vector:
+Specifically, including $L_x-1$ time lags together with an offset $\Delta_x$ that accounts for latencies between the EEG and the stimulus signal for an EEG sample $\mathbf x(t)=[x_1(t),...,x_{D_x}(t)]\in \mathbb R^{1 \times D_x}$ yields the extended vector:

-Similarly, the video features were extended with $L_y-1$ time lags.
-We also included offsets to account for latencies between the EEG and the stimulus signal:

-where $\Delta_x$ is the offset for EEG that can take positive or negative integer values.
-The inclusion of these fixed offsets is particularly useful to compensate for a delay in the neural response to the video while avoiding the introduction of a large number of time lags, which would unnecessarily expand the dimension of $\mathbf X$ and $\mathbf Y$.
-A similar operation was applied to video features with offset $\Delta_y$.
+The inclusion of this fixed offset $\Delta_x$ is particularly useful to compensate for a delay in the neural response to the video while avoiding the introduction of a large number of time lags, which would unnecessarily expand the dimension of $\mathbf X$ and $\mathbf Y$.
+A similar operation, with $L_y-1$ time lags and offset $\Delta_y$, was applied to the video features.
 After this extension, the dimensions of $\mathbf X$ and $\mathbf Y$ became $T\times D_x L_x$ and $T\times D_y L_y$, respectively.

 Recall that the signals were centered to have zero mean.
 The CCA model finds linear maps $\mathbf w_x$ and $\mathbf w_y$ such that the correlation between the transformed signals is maximized \cite{hotelling1992relations}: